About materials

 Tracking Units

-Your material's purchase unit is the unit of measurement you commonly purchase this material in.
-This can be the same as your material's tracking unit, or can be a different unit completely.
-You can use a standard measurement unit (such as Pound or Kilogram), or you can define a unit that better describes the way you buy the material (i.e. Jar, Bag or Strand).
+Your material's purchase unit is the unit of measurement in which you commonly purchase this material.
+This can be the same as your material's tracking unit or a different unit completely.
+You can use a standard measurement unit (such as Pound or Kilogram) or define a unit that better describes how you buy the material (i.e., Jar, Bag, or Strand).

 Learn more about material tracking and purchase units here ».